 St. Andrew’s Episcopal Church

-St. Andrew’s, Henry Vaughan’s first parish church, is one of at least two notable churches in tiny Newcastle, Maine.
+Henry Vaughan’s first parish church, St. Andrew’s, is one of at least two notable churches in tiny Newcastle, Maine.
 The other is New England’s oldest Catholic Church in continuous use, St. Patrick’s, proud owner of a Revere bell.

-Henry Vaughan sailed to the United States in 1881 on the packet ship American Clipper, owned by Capt. and Mrs. William Glidden of Newcastle.
+He sailed to the United States in 1881 on the packet ship American Clipper, owned by Capt. and Mrs. William Glidden of Newcastle.
 Vaughan probably met them on the voyage.

 Glidden and his partner owned clipper ships that sailed between Boston and San Francisco starting in the Gold Rush of 1849.
-The Gliddens commissioned Henry Vaughan to design St. Andrew’s, and he lived with them while he worked on the church in 1883.
+The Gliddens commissioned Vaughan to design St. Andrew’s, and he lived with them while he worked on the church in 1883.

 The charming half-timbered stucco church lies on the banks of the Damariscotta River.
 Its simple exterior is a rare example of rural late English Gothic, the first cottage Gothic Revival church in the United States, according to Vaughan’s biographer William Morgan.